onzfonz/comp227/src/content/5/en/part5b.md

 export default TaskForm
 ```

-> **NOTE** To make task creation work the same, we changed the application so that tasks are unimportant by default.
+> **NOTE** To make task creation work the same, we changed the application so that tasks are ***unimportant by default***.
 > The highlighted line above shows `important` now having the value `false`.

-The `newTask` state attribute and the event handler responsible for changing it have been moved from the `App` component to the component responsible for the task form.
+The `newTask` state attribute and its change event handler have been moved from the `App` component to the component responsible for the task form.

-There is only one prop left, the `createTask` function, which the form calls when a new task is created.
+`TaskForm` has one prop left, the `createTask` function, which the form calls when a new task is created.

-The `App` component becomes simpler now that we have got rid of the `newTask` state and its event handler.
+The `App` component becomes simpler now that we have moved the `newTask` state and its event handler.
 The `addTask` function for creating new tasks receives a new task as a parameter, and the function is the only prop we send to the form:

 ```js